ContinuumIO/ui-coding-challenge/README.md

 ## Technologies

-We ask that you implement the game using Javascript (ES6) or [Typescript](https://www.typescriptlang.org/) and [SCSS](http://sass-lang.com/) but you may otherwise choose the libraries you like.
+We ask that you implement the game using Javascript (ES6 preferred) and [SCSS](http://sass-lang.com/) but you may otherwise choose the libraries you like.

+You may use [Typescript](https://www.typescriptlang.org/), but please do not use other compile-to-JS options such as Coffeescript, Clojurescript, Elm, or Dart.

 ## Setup